 - Offer a BAA — Business Associate Agreement required when vendors process PHI on your behalf

-For a deeper dive on compliance, see HIPAA Compliance for Medical Video Localization .
+For a deeper dive on compliance, see HIPAA Compliance for Medical Video Localization.

 The Cost Crisis: Traditional Dubbing vs AI

-Traditional video dubbing for healthcare content involves a lengthy pipeline: transcription, translation, medical terminology review, voice casting, studio recording, post-production, and quality assurance.
-Each step adds cost and time—and medical content often requires specialized translators and medical reviewers.
-Meanwhile, the healthcare certified document translation market is projected to reach $1.5 billion by 2033 (7.8% CAGR), with 46% of health tech startups focusing on native-language interfaces and 59% of wound care providers investing in multilingual patient portals.
+Each step adds cost and time.
+Medical content often requires specialized translators and medical reviewers.
+Meanwhile, the healthcare certified document translation market is projected to reach $1.5 billion by 2033.
+46% of health tech startups focus on native-language interfaces.
+59% of wound care providers invest in multilingual patient portals.

 Typical costs for traditional medical dubbing: